 - Constant, repetitive movements

 Bulging discs can occur in the lumbar (low back), thoracic (chest) or cervical (neck) area of the spine.
 Symptoms differ based on which region the bulging disc is located.
 Common symptoms to watch out for include:

 - Numbness or tingling in the neck that can radiate out into the arms and hands.

 - Pain that moves from the lower back into the buttocks and legs.

 Pain from a bulging disc usually flares up during activity, and will decrease with rest.
-For car accident injuries (including bulging discs) we partner with Injury Physicians of Minnesota to provide the best care in the state.
-Find out more about Injury Physicians here.

-Diagnosing a Bulging Disc
+Diagnosing a Bulging Spinal Disc

 To diagnose a bulging disc, your doctor will begin with a routine physical exam, analyzing your back for any pressure points or tender areas.
 If a bulging disc is suspected, imaging tests (such as MRIs, CT scans, and X-rays) can help confirm the diagnosis.

-Bulging Disc Treatment Options
+Bulging Disc Treatment Options for Minnesota Patients

 The first avenue for treating a bulging disc is generally with conservative, non-surgical methods.
 These can include physical therapy exercises, working on improving your posture, massage, pain medication, or steroid injections.
 The majority of symptomatic bulging discs can be successfully treated without surgery.